tulov/storages/README.md

-gostorages
+storages
 ==========

 A unified interface to manipulate storage backends in Go.

-gostorages is used in [picfit](https://github.com/thoas/picfit) to allow us switching storage backends.
+storages is used in [picfit](https://github.com/thoas/picfit) to allow us switching storage backends.

 The following backends are supported: